KylieZC/Election_Analysis/README.md

 ## Election-Audit Result
 * How many votes were cast in this congressional election?

 The total number of votes is 369,711.
-It is equal to the total number of rows in election_results.csv based on the for loop method.
+It is equal to the total number of rows in "election_results.csv" based on the for loop method.
 This loop iterates through each row and increments the "total_votes" variable by 1.
 ![total_votes1](Resources/total_votes1.png)
 ![total_votes2](Resources/total_votes2.png)